-Pin No. 52-Lead MQFP Pin No. 56-Lead CSP Mnemonic Type Description 28-31 36-39 30-33 39-42 P2.0-P2.7 (A8-A15) (A16-A23) I/O Port 2 is a bidirectional port with internal pull-up resistors.
-Port 2 pins that have 1s written to them are pulled high by the internal pull-up resistors, and in that state can be used as inputs.
-As inputs, Port 2 pins being pulled externally low will source current because of the internal pull-up resistors.
-Port 2 emits the high order address bytes during fetches from external program memory and middle and high order address bytes during accesses to the 24-bit external data memory space.
-32 34 XTAL1 Ι Input to the Crystal Oscillator Inverter 33 35 XTAL2 0 Output from the Crystal Oscillator Inverter.
-(See "Hardware Design Considerations" for description.)
-40 43 ĒĀ I/O External Access Enable, Logic Input.
+Pin No. 52-Lead MQFP Pin No. 56-Lead CSP Mnemonic Туре Description 40 43 ĒĀ I/O External Access Enable, Logic Input.
 When held high, this input enables the device to fetch code from internal program memory locations 0000h to F7FFh.
 When held low, this input enables the device to fetch all instructions from external program memory.
-To determine the mode of code execution, i.e., internal or external, the $\overline{EA}$ pin is sampled at the end of an external RESET assertion or as part of a device power cycle. $\overline{EA}$ may also be used as an external emulation I/O pin, and therefore the voltage level at this pin must not be changed during normal mode operation as it may cause an emulation interrupt that will halt code execution.
-41 44 PSEN 0 Program Store Enable, Logic Output.
-This output is a control signal that enables the external program memory to the bus during external fetch operations.
-It is active every six oscillator periods except during external data memory accesses.
-This pin remains high during internal program execution.
-PSEN can also be used to enable serial download mode when pulled low through a resistor at the end of an external RESET assertion or as part of a device power cycle.
+To determine the mode of code execution, i.e., internal or external, the \overline{EA} pin is sampled at the end of an external RESET assertion or as part of a device power cycle. \overline{EA} may also be used as an external emulation I/O pin, and therefore the voltage level at this pin must not be changed during normal mode operation as it may cause an emulation interrupt that will halt code execution.
+41 44 PSEN O Program Store Enable, Logic Output.
+This output is a control signal that ena external program memory to the bus during external fetch operations.
+It is acti six oscillator periods except during external data memory accesses.
+This pin r high during internal program execution.
+PSEN can also be used to enable Se Download mode when pulled low through a resistor at the end of an external assertion or as part of a device power cycle.
 42 45 ALE 0 Address Latch Enable, Logic Output.
 This output is used to latch the low byte (and page byte for 24-bit data address space accesses) of the address to external memory during external code or data memory access cycles.
 It is activated every six oscillator periods except during an external data memory access.
 It can be disabled by setting the PCON.4 bit in the PCON SFR.
-43-46 49-52 46-49 52-55 P0.0-P0.7 (AD0-AD3) (AD4-AD7) I/O P0.0-P0.7, these pins are part of Port0, which is an 8-bit, open-drain, bidirectional I/O port.
-Port 0 pins that have 1s written to them float and in that state can be used as high impedance inputs.
+43-46 49-52 46-49 52-55 P0.0-P0.7 (AD0-AD3) I/O These pins are part of Port 0, which is an 8-bit, open-drain, bidirectional I/O port.
+Port 0 pins that have 1s written to them float and in that state can be used (AD4-AD7)as high impedance inputs.
 An external pull-up resistor will be required on P0 outputs to force a valid logic high level externally.
-Port 0 is also the multiplexed low-order address and databus during accesses to external program or data memory.
+Port 0 is also the multiplexed low order address and data bus during accesses to external program or data memory.
 In this application, it uses strong internal pull-ups when emitting 1s.
 EPAD Exposed Pad.
-The LFCSP has an exposed pad that must be soldered to the metal plate on the PCB and to DGND.
+The LFCSP has an exposed pad that must be soldered to the metal plate on the printed circuit board (PCB) for mechanical reasons and to DGND.